Welcome to Biophilic Moodboards!

 Why I created it

 Biophilic design is an extremely powerful approach to interior design.
-It can give tangible health benefits and really help improve well-being.
-But its name – biophilic design – and its strict organization into patterns, can make it feel a bit intimidating and way more technical and complex than it actually is.
+It can give tangible health benefits and really help improve wellbeing.
+But its name – biophilic design – and its organization into patterns, can make it feel intimidating and way more complex than it actually is.

-Today we start with the one and most popular element of biophilic design: greenery.
+Today we'll start with the most popular element of biophilic design: greenery.

-From the Urban Jungle movement to the bringing the outdoor in trend, plants are among the most common home accessories these days.
+From the Urban Jungle movement to the bringing the outdoors in trend, plants are among the most common home accessories these days.
 But this is not to say that biophilic design is as common!

-The overall idea behind biophilic design is restoring a positive contact with nature in indoor spaces.
-And it's clear then that one single potted plant is not enough to make a biophilic interior.
-So let's see what we can do!
+The overall idea behind biophilic design is restoring a strong relationship with nature in indoor spaces.
+And a few potted plants can't be enough.

 Abundant indoor greenery